PlayableLab FAQs

 Is PlayableLab a managed service or autonomous creative agent?

-- You type natural-language prompts, iterate directly, and export HTML5 playables.
+- You type natural-language prompts, iterate directly, and export network-ready MP4s and HTML5 playables.
 There is no sales-led onboarding, production team building custom units for you, or autonomous agent that generates creatives with minimal manual input.

 - Managed custom-playable production services and autonomous agent platforms are a different category.
-PlayableLab is built for hands-on prompt authoring in AI-Lab.
+PlayableLab is built for hands-on prompt authoring across video and playable workflows.

 What do I export?

-- A single HTML file per ad network (AppLovin, Mintegral, Unity Ads, Vungle, Meta, Google, TikTok, Moloco, etc.), with the right CTA wiring and an analytics shim pre-bundled.
+- From AI-Playable and Video Playable: a single HTML file per ad network (AppLovin, Mintegral, Unity Ads, Vungle, Meta, Google, TikTok, Moloco, etc.), with the right CTA wiring and an analytics shim pre-bundled.

 Is PlayableLab a game engine?

-- No. AI-Lab Editor is the single authoring surface for both 2D and 3D playables.
+- No. AI-Playable is the single authoring surface for both 2D and 3D playables.

 Who is PlayableLab built for?